scality/metalk8s/docs/installation/bootstrap.rst

 #.
 Accept the new identity on future new nodes (run from your host).

    #.
-First, retrieve the public key from the Bootstrap node.
+Retrieve the public key from the Bootstrap node.

       .. code-block:: shell